intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 ### DPC++ Compiler: front-end

 DPC++ FE is responsible for several things related to specialization constants:

-1. Handling of `kernel_handler` SYCL kernel function argument.
+While transforming SYCL kernel function into an OpenCL kernel, DPC++ FE should
+- Handle `kernel_handler` argument: it is not captured by lambda and therefore should be separately handled in DPC++ FE
-2. Communicating to DPC++ RT which kernel argument should be used for passing buffer with specialization constants values when they are emulated.
+- Communicate to DPC++ RT which kernel argument should be used for passing a buffer with specialization constant values when they are emulated.

-3. Communicating to DPC++ RT mapping between `specialization_id`s and corresponding symbolic IDs through integration footer.
-4. It provides `__builtin_unique_ID` implementation.
+DPC++ FE provides implementation of `__builtin_unique_ID` built-in function and it also populates special integration footer with the content required by DPC++ RT for access to right device image properties describing specialization constants.

+#### SYCL Kernel function transformations

 `kernel_handler` is defined by SYCL 2020 specification as interface for retrieving specialization constant values in SYCL kernel functions, but it